Nuitka/Nuitka/Developer_Manual.rst

 Instead, we would probably say that for this expression:

-   - The result is a "str" or "PyStringObject"
+   - The result is a "str" or "PyStringObject".
-   - We know its length exactly, "10000000000000"
+   - We know its length exactly, it's "10000000000000".
-   - Can predict every of its elements, if need be, with a function.
+   - Can predict every of its elements when index, sliced, etc., if need be, with a function.

 Similar is true for this nice thing: